-Natalie V. Kolos is an associate in our Litigation Group in Toronto.
-She maintains a general litigation practice, with a focus on commercial disputes, professional liability, white collar defence and investigations, and criminal and constitutional law.
+Natalie V. Kolos is a litigator in McCarthy Tétrault LLP’s Toronto Litigation Group and a member of the firm’s White Collar and Investigations Group.
+She maintains a general trial and appellate litigation practice, with a focus on commercial disputes, professional liability, white collar defence and investigations, and criminal and constitutional law.

-Natalie has appeared before the Ontario Court of Justice, Ontario Superior Court of Justice, and the Supreme Court of Canada.
-She recently served as counsel in Christine DeJong Medicine Corporation v.
+Natalie has appeared before all levels of Court in Ontario, including the Court of Appeal for Ontario, and the Supreme Court of Canada.
+She served as co-counsel to the Chamber of Commerce in Christine DeJong Medicine Corporation v.
 DBDC Spadina Inc, 2019 SCC 30, a leading case on corporate liability for wrongdoing of their officers and directors.
 In that case, the Supreme Court of Canada expressly adopted the Chamber of Commerce’s proposed clarification to the Canadian Dredge & Dock Co. v.
 The Queen, 1 S.C.R.
 662 criteria for attributing criminal and civil liability to corporations.

 Before law school, Natalie obtained a BA (with High Distinction) in Political Science and an Honours BA in Law from Carleton University.